Connect with us

 Limited resource is the value, and what we do must be the “limited edition.”

-We can say that in a nomadic journey the best version of guerilla permaculture could be accomplished, but I have developed and experimented more on a re-visit style of doing this also.
+We can say that in a nomadic journey, the best version of guerilla permaculture could be accomplished, but I have developed and experimented more on a re-visit style of doing this also.

-These unknown, un-owned, all free guerilla permaculture sites could even be strategically functioned to assist nature, to be a piece of the reforestation solution we so badly need to be today; sort of terraforming stations and they would be in most cases.
+These unknown, un-owned, all-free guerilla permaculture sites could even be strategically functioned to assist nature, to be a piece of the reforestation solution we so badly need to be today; sort of terraforming stations and they would be in most cases.

 Today provides us with GPS, and we can easily use this technology to plot multiple sites along trails and other accesses.
 There are ways of exporting map files for a location so that in the event of a power outage or GPS failure real maps together with the exported maps should be able to get you back to the sites.